JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - Had to do some controller configurations and while it wasn’t hard it wasn’t particularly user friendly
   - I beat level one without dying!
 I never did that before!
   - Beat level 2 but died like 3 times
+  - Very hard, its silly that continues dont restore your life.  you can't see enough of the screen to get anywhere without knowing whats coming in advance.
+I still love it and wish I had bought it when I was a kid above and beyond most other Amiga games I should have bought this because I knew I would love it.
+I think I felt some guilt that I hadn't caught up with all of the Amiga classics (at that point) I really didnt know what other games were out there.
 * VROOM Galleon VR 4-18-2020
   - Expecting a game?
 You’ll be disappointed
   - Expecting a pretty cool VR experience you’ll have fun.